cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

     // Get the current height.
     currentHeight = getCurrentHeight()

-    if (currentHeight > query.timeoutHeight) {
+    // Check that localTimeoutHeight or localTimeoutTimestamp has passed on the Querying Chain (locally) abortTransactionUnless(
+      (query.localTimeoutHeight > 0 && query.localTimeoutHeight < getCurrentHeight()) ||
+      (query.localTimeoutTimestamp > 0 && query.localTimeoutTimestamp < currentTimestamp()))

     // Delete the query from the local, private store if it has timed out privateStore.delete(queryPath(queryId))

     // Create a query result record.
     resultRecord = CrossChainQuery{queryIdentifier,
                                    TIMEOUT,
                                    query.caller
                                    null}

-        // Store the result in a public path. provableStore.set(resultQueryPath(queryIdentifier), resultRecord)
+    // Store the result in a public path. provableStore.set(resultQueryPath(queryIdentifier), resultRecord) }
-    }
-}
 ```
 - **Precondition**